Amulet: a Python Library for Assessing Interactions Among ML Defenses and Risks: Background and Related Work

 \subsection{Interactions among Defenses and Risks}

-Defenses are designed to protect against specific risks (as discussed in Section~\ref{sec:backdef}).
-However, a deployed model could be susceptible to various risks simultaneously.
-Hence, a practitioner must understand (a) the conflicts in combining defenses to protect against multiple risks~\cite{szyller2023defenseConflicts}, and (b) the interactions of the defense with other unrelated risks~\cite{duddu2023sok}.
+Most defenses are designed to address a single risk (as discussed in Section~\ref{sec:backdef}).
+In practice, a deployed model may be vulnerable to several risks simultaneously.
+Practitioners must therefore understand (a) the conflicts that arise when combining defenses against multiple risks~\cite{szyller2023defenseConflicts}, and (b) the interactions of defenses with risks outside their original scope~\cite{duddu2023sok}.

-\textbf{Conflicts among Defenses.} Defenses can be combined to protect against multiple risks simultaneously~\cite{duddu2024combining}.
-However, defenses may conflict with each other and reduce the effectiveness of defenses or model utility after combination~\cite{szyller2023defenseConflicts}.
-These can be viewed as unintended interactions among defenses.
+\textbf{Conflicts among defenses.} Defenses can be combined to address multiple risks simultaneously~\cite{duddu2025combining}.
+However, such combinations may introduce conflicts that reduce their effectiveness or degrade $\model$’s utility~\cite{szyller2023defenseConflicts}.
+These conflicts can be viewed as unintended interactions among defenses.

-\textbf{Unintended Interactions Among Defenses and Risks.} When a defense designed to protect against a specific risk is effective, it may increase or decrease susceptibility to other unrelated risks (aka ``unintended interactions'')~\cite{duddu2023sok, szyller2023defenseConflicts}.
-For example, using adversarial training increases the susceptibility to other risks to privacy~\cite{song2019privacyRobust} and fairness~\cite{benz2020fairnessRobust}.
-Duddu et al.~\cite{duddu2023sok} systematically identified interactions among defenses and risks.
-They showed that overfitting and memorization are the underlying causes for unintended interactions.
-When a defense is effective, it affects overfitting and memorization, thus influencing the susceptibility to other risks that exploit overfitting and memorization.
-In addition, the factors influencing overfitting and memorization (e.g. size of the model and training dataset, distance to the decision boundary, etc.) also influence unintended interactions.
-However, they did not present a comprehensive evaluation of various unintended interactions.
+\textbf{Unintended interactions among defenses and risks.} A defense designed for one risk may inadvertently increase or decrease susceptibility to others, an \emph{unintended interaction}~\cite{duddu2023sok, szyller2023defenseConflicts}.
+For example, adversarial training can increase vulnerability to privacy~\cite{song2019privacyRobust} and fairness risks~\cite{benz2020fairnessRobust}.
+Duddu et al.~\cite{duddu2023sok} identified overfitting and memorization as key drivers of such interactions, since defenses influence these factors and thereby affect risks that exploit them.
+Other factors shaping overfitting and memorization (e.g., model size, dataset size, distance to decision boundary) also influence unintended interactions, but a comprehensive evaluation is still missing.

 In this work, we focus on unintended interactions between defenses and risks.